Student Handbook 2014-2015

 Independent Project credit does not satisfy the Advanced Writing Requirement for graduation.

 No student may apply more than 16 hours of credit toward the J.D. degree in any combination of clinical courses.
-Clinical courses include: Prosecutorial Clinic II, Criminal Defense Clinic I, Criminal Defense Clinic II, Civil Clinic I, Civil Clinic II, Summer Externships, Mediation Practicum II, Corporate Counsel Externship, Family Violence Clinic, Appellate Litigation Clinic, Business Law Clinic, Medical-Legal Partnership Clinic (beginning Fall 2014), and the Washington D.C.
+Clinical courses include: Prosecutorial Clinic II, Criminal Defense Clinic I, Criminal Defense Clinic II, Civil Clinic I, Civil Clinic II, Summer Externships, Mediation Practicum II, Corporate Counsel Externship, Family Violence Clinic, Appellate Litigation Clinic, Business Law Clinic, Community Health Law Partnership Clinic , and the Washington D.C.
 Externship.
 The Law School may offer additional clinic courses from time to time.
 Any question about whether a course counts against the clinic-hour limitation should be addressed to the Law School Registrar.
 Having earned credit in the basic course in one clinic, a student generally can take advanced clinic work only in that clinic.
 Exceptions can be granted by the clinic directors in consultation with the Associate Dean for Academic Affairs.

 Academic Performance Standards